eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-specification-connections.md

 ---
-title: Protocol specification for Connections
+title: Protocol specification for connections
 keywords: protocol, specification, general, connection, connections, connectivity
 tags: [protocol]
 permalink: protocol-specification-connections.html
 ---

-## Ditto Protocol topic structure for Connections
+## Ditto Protocol topic structure for connections

 A valid topic consists of four elements, describing the connection affected by this message and the type of the message: